 Another option is to have a flexible logo, also known as a responsive logo.
 These types of logos can change in size, complexity, or even color to accommodate and adapt for different sizes and screens.

 The iconic Apple logo is a famous example of a versatile logo.
 It looks good in both black and white and small and large sizes and can be used as a favicon without altering the logo.

 The final trait — and the hardest one to achieve — is timelessness.
 It’s the last trait on the list because without the other four traits, it’s almost impossible to achieve.

 We interact with many timeless logos every day: Nike, Coca-Cola, Apple, and more.
-All of these logos have more than one similarity that ensures the timelessness of the logo and its recognition with the public:
+All of these logos share the following characteristics:

 - Simple in shape and form